Wacky-Mole/WackysDatabase/README.md

 ### CSExtensionData

-With CSExtensionDataList, wackydb can now handle multiple extension upgrades.
+With CSExtensionDataList, wackydb can now handle multiple extension upgrades for multiple craftingstations.
 For example Wizardry does this for multiple craftingstations.</br>
 You can also make any pieces into extensions by writing in this section yourself. </br>
 ![Lists](https://wackymole.com/hosts/csExtenList.png)